 How we tell the story of the work, and what we choose to say, is a sacred trust between our organizations and the churches, communities, peers, donors, and the poor who work together with us.
 What we say about the work to all parties is true and transparent, demonstrating the complexity of poverty alleviation, and giving credit everywhere credit is due.
 What we communicate honors the view and the voice of those we serve and reflects our humble and teachable spiritby sharing even hard lessons learned.

-This document articulates what Accord Network members t believe to be biblically sound, professionally effective best practices.
-This is meant as a supporting document to the Accord Network Principles of Excellence in Integral Mission.
+This document articulates many biblically sound, professionally effective best practices.
 For some this statement will list goals or suggest important innovations needed within their organization.
 To all it is offered as a useful tool for review of operations and activities.

 The Financial Standards are provided by the Evangelical Council for Financial Accountability (ECFA).